fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/totp.md

 ---

 # TOTP Authentication
-This document describes how to utilize the TOTP authentication in the Guardian-JS.
+This document describes how to utilize the TOTP authentication in the BSA-JS.
 TOTP authentication can be used when the mobile device cannot access the internet.

 ## Function Description
 TOTP authentication can be used via mobile devices with the ID and TOTP code by following the steps below.
-First, click `TOTP Authentication` from the main screen of `Guardian-CCS` app and then get the TOTP code.
+First, click `TOTP Authentication` from the main screen of `BSA` app and then get the TOTP code.
 Proceed on authentication by entering the ID and TOTP code.

 ## TOTP Authentication Request
 When the user enters the TOTP code to authenticate, the API call will be made with `requestTotpCallback()`.